RonnyWinkler/homeassistant.homey/readme.md

 ## Customize the YAML file to define entity groups

-Example for usage in configuration.yaml:
+Example for usage in configuration.yaml.
+Start with the homey element followed by the compound element:
 ```yaml
 homey:
   livingroom_compound: